alexpetros/triptych/README.md

 Because these features are meant to be incorporated into the standard, they simulate the desired browser behavior, up to the limit of JavaScript's ability.

-The most significant of these limitations is on forms.
+The main limitation involves full page navigations.
 When submitting a POST form, the default behavior is to push that URL onto the URL bar and displays the resulting HTML from the form;
 clicking the refresh button resubmits the POST request—after the user confirms that they intended this.

-Triptych simulates that behavior for PUT requests by replacing the entire document with the result of the PUT request and pushing the new URL, but it cannot make the refresh button resumbit that PUT request—a refresh will just issue a GET request.
+When "target"s are not supplied on buttons and forms, Triptych simulates the full-page behavior to the best of its ability.
+It replaces the entire document and uses the [history API](https://developer.mozilla.org/en-US/docs/Web/API/History) to update the browser URL and history.
+Clicking "back" should basically work as expected.

+However, because of (very reasonable) limitations in JavaScript, Triptych cannot alter the behavior of the refresh button to make it resubmit a PUT, as proposed.
+Nor can it simulate one of the primary benefit of doing a POST-redirect pattern—that it resets the current JS environment.

-Ideally, for all of these requests, the browser should show a loading bar, the same way that clicking on a link does.
+Also, for all of these requests, the browser should show a loading bar, the same way that clicking on a link does.
 This behavior is impossible to simulate in JavaScript but would significantly benefit the user if incorporated into the browser.